phac-nml/irida/doc/user/user/samples/index.md

 ![Samples advanced filter dialogue daterange.](images/advanced-filter-dialogue-daterange.png)

 To search sample by a date range, click on the date range field.
-I drop down will be displayed with pre-determine ranges:
+A drop down will be displayed with pre-determine ranges:

 * Last 30 Days
 * Last 60 Days